sairamkishan300/Advanced-EMS-Medical-System-for-MTA-SA/README.md

   - **Call EMS**: invokes the EMS call queue, visible in the EMS panel.
   - **New Life**: kills the player after a cooldown and cleans inventory/money via the inventory integration.

-### EMS Only

-- **`/emstest`**
-  - Debug command for EMS to verify ACL and the revive panel.
-  - Shows:
-    - Test notifications about ACL status.
-    - Health and `playerFallen` state.
-  - Opens the treatment panel on **yourself** for testing.

-- **`/revive [partial name or ID]`**
-  - Legacy/simple revive command.
-  - Revives a knocked player nearby without using the treatment panel.

-> Note: All EMS‑only commands require the player’s account to be in the ACL group defined by `EMS_ACL_GROUP`.

----

 ## Configuration